Part-1

 alias rm=’rm -i’

 Whenever I issue an rm command, Linux prompts me for confirmation, and unless I provide "y", it doesn't remove the file—thus I am protected form accidentally removing an important file.
 I use the same for mv (for moving the file to a new name), which prevents accidental overwriting of existing files, and cp (for copying the file).
+Here is a list of some very useful aliases I like to define:

 alias bdump='cd $ORACLE_BASE/admin/$ORACLE_SID/bdump'